ryanhannam/ryanhannam.github.io/_pages/about.md

 I am a London-based quantitive researcher with 6+ years of experience working in the research sector.
 I use mathematical modelling, data analysis & visualisation, and Monte Carlo simulation methods to tackle complex interdisciplinary problems.
 In 2019, I received my PhD in Applied Mathematics from King’s College London.
-I spent 4 years working in the Disordered Systems group, where I developed models of gene regulatory networks to understand cellular identity and cell state transitions.
+I spent 4 years working in the <a href="https://www.kcl.ac.uk/research/disordered-systems">Disordered Systems group</a>, where I developed models of gene regulatory networks to understand cellular identity and cell state transitions.

-After my PhD, I worked in collaboration with King’s College London and ClickSymptoms developing an algorithm which diagnoses musculoskeletal conditions from patient symptoms.
+After my PhD, I worked in collaboration with King’s College London and <a href="https://clicksymptoms.co.uk/">ClickSymptoms</a> developing an algorithm which diagnoses musculoskeletal conditions from patient symptoms.
 The algorithm is based on Bayesian inference and bipartite network theory.
 I developed and documented the algorithm as a Python package.

-I am currently working as a Postdoc at the London Institute for Mathematical Sciences, where I focus on mathematical models for cell programming & reprogramming.
+I am currently working as a Postdoc at the <a href="https://lims.ac.uk/">London Institute for Mathematical Sciences</a>, where I focus on mathematical models for cell programming & reprogramming.
 <br>
 <br>
 <br>